 In most of the Project and Reference Areas, nitrates never exceeded USEPA water quality objectives of 10 mg/L as nitrate-N (or 44 mg/L as NO3) for human consumption, even prior to restoration (Parsons 2009).
-However, in the East Pasture, approximately 7% of the nitrate samples collected exceeded 44 mg/L prior to restoration, with most of the exceedances coming from a ditch at the base of the Dairy Mesa that receives non-point source run-off from Point Reyes Station, as well as potentially septic-influenced groundwater (ibid).
-This same upstream boundary sampling site continues to show elevated nitrates even after restoration and exceeded 10 mg/L during every sampling event in Year 2 and 75% of the events in Year 1.
-In Year 1, at least two other sampling locations displayed sharp pulses in nitrate concentrations, with one site located at the upstream boundary twice exceeding this limit and another site within the Project Area exceeding only once.
-No Project Area sampling locations exceeded 10 mg/L in Year 2.
+However, in the East Pasture, approximately 7% of the nitrate samples collected exceeded 44 mg/L prior to restoration, with most of the exceedances coming from a ditch at the base of the Dairy Mesa that received non-point source run-off from Point Reyes Station, as well as potentially septic-influenced groundwater (ibid).
+This same upstream boundary sampling site continues to show elevated nitrates even after restoration and exceeded 10 mg/L during every sampling event in Years 2 and 3 and 75% of the events in Year 1.
+Nitrate concentrations at this site in Year 3 ranged from 10.03 mg/L (April 2011) to 42.18 (January 2011).
+The highest nitrate levels in the Project Area in Year 3 occurred in the Tomasini Triangle Pond, which is a created freshwater marsh that receives the non-point source run-off and septic influenced groundwater from the sampling site described above.
+Nitrate levels in this pond were 7.02 mg/L in July 2011 and 23.87 in mg/L in January 2011.